Transportation in Cartagena

 Must do’s

-1. Strolling through artsy Getsemaní
+1. Stroll through artsy Getsemaní

 Take your time for Getsemaní; enjoy the street art and grab a coffee at one of the quaint coffee shops.
 A new surprise awaits around every corner.
-Fun streets include Callejon Augosto (umbrella alley) and Calle San Andres, the alley with the little flags.
+Fun streets include Callejon Augosto (umbrella alley) and Calle San Andres, the alley with the colorful flags.

-2. Evening people-watching at Plaza de Trinidad
+2. Do some serious people-watching at Plaza de Trinidad

-3. Watching soccer with the locals
+3. Watch soccer with the locals

 On game days of the national soccer team, many fans walk early wearing national team T-shirts.
 The shirts are sold on the streets.
 Score such a shirt too and mingle with the fans, on the street, on a terrace or in a café.
+Enjoy the ambiente and the cheering of the passionate fans!

-4. Cacao tasting at the Choco Museum
+4. Taste Colombian cacao in the Choco Museum

 At the Choco Museum in San Diego, you get to taste a lot while learning all about the history of cocoa.Totally “into chocolate”?
 Then order a Mojito de chocolate or sign up for the “Bean to Bar” chocolate workshop.

-5. Grabbing a free museum
+5. Grab a free museum

 Museo Del Oro Zenú (gold museum), Casa Museo Rafael Núñez and Casa Museo Arte y Cultura are within walking distance of each other in the historic center.
 The gold museum focuses on the history of the Indian Zenú community.

-6. Trying out Cartagena's street food
+6. Try Cartagena's street food

 The fort is within walking distance of Getsemaní.
 Because of its prominent location atop a hill, you can’t avoid it.
 The well-preserved fortress from 1536, is the largest Spanish fortress in South America.
 In 1984, it received UNESCO recognition as a World Heritage Site.
 Tickets cost around COP36,000/$9 For more information, visit the Castillo San Felipe de Barajas website.